-The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about twelve feet at the project site.
+The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about ten feet at the project site.

 The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 1 1⁄2 to 2 1⁄2 inches was estimated at the existing grade elevation at the boring locations.
+Potential vertical movement on the order of 1 1⁄2 to 1 3⁄4 inches was estimated at the existing grade elevation.

 The PVR values are based on the current site grades.
 If cut and fill operations in excess of 6 inches are performed, the PVR values could change significantly.
-Higher PVR values than the above-mentioned values will occur in areas where water is allowed to pond for extended periods.
+Higher PVR values than the above mentioned values will occur in areas where water is allowed to pond for extended periods.

-If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches and the utilities leak (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements will be realized and (b) the subgrade strength may be significantly lowered.
+If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches, resulting (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements and (b) the subgrade strength may be reduced significantly reduced.

 If the finish grade elevation is higher than the existing grade, compacted select fill should be used to raise the grade level.
-Any select fill should be placed and compacted as recommended under "Select Fill" in the "Construction Guidelines" section of this report.
+Any select fill should be placed and compacted as recommended under Select Fill in the "Construction Guidelines" section of this report.
 Each lift should be compacted and tested by InTEC to verify Compaction Compliance.